-An "A" indicates that the use may be allowed as a part of the PD Master Concept Plan for a planned development in accordance with Sec.
+A An "A" indicates that the use may be allowed as a part of a specific planned development approval in accordance with Sec.
 2-501.D, Planned Development, subject to any referenced use specific standards and other applicable regulations of this LDC.